p1ng-request/docs/templates/Google Analytics/Google_Analytics_Send_visitors_traffic_graph_and_trends_prediction_to_Slack_channel.md

 **Author:** [Maxime Jublou](https://www.linkedin.com/in/maxime-jublou)

-This notebook is aimed to help you to get insight about your website traffic right into your Slack Workspace.
+**Description:** This notebook allows users to send Google Analytics visitor traffic graphs and trends predictions to a Slack channel.

 ## Input